Highlighting the Intersection of Art and Tech, 'Sampling the Future' Opens This Month at the National Gallery of Victoria

 Tony Ellwood AM, Director of the National Gallery of Victoria, said: 'Through the work of leading designers and architects, this exhibition gives audiences an exciting glimpse our many possible futures – both real and imagined.
 The designers in this exhibition are using their ideas and skills to create objects, environments and images that expand our understanding of design, as well as to raise philosophical questions about how people in a distant future might make sense of today.'

-Sampling the Future is on display at The Ian Potter Centre: NGV Australia at Fed Square in Melbourne, Australia from 27 August 2021 to 6 February 2022.
+Sampling the Future is on display at The Ian Potter Centre: NGV Australia at Fed Square in Melbourne, Australia, opening TBC - 6 February 2022.
 Entry is FREE.
 For further information, please visit the NGV website.

 Resnicow and Associates